SN705/Coursera-Refresher-Repo/README.md

 # Refresher-Repo
-A reminder on how to create repositories
+A reminder on how to create repositories.
+I am editing the Read Me file on this line.